 Instead of asking questions which can be answered with a simple ‘yes’ or ‘no,’ you should aim to ask more open-ended questions to your kids.
 These kinds of questions should make your kids think and open their minds.
 These questions should be inviting enough for the kids to discuss and share their opinions.

-Some questions can be about the best part of their day, what they did in the playground or even something like which cartoon character they like the most!
-As and when they share their ideas, be sure to respond to them to let me them know that you are interested in hearing what they have to say.
+Some questions can be about the best part of their day, what they did in the playground, or even which cartoon character they like the most!
+As and when they share their ideas, be sure to respond to them to let them know that you are interested in hearing what they have to say.